Best Practices

 Best practices suggestions label

-Best practice suggestions are labeled as Organization best practice
+Best practice suggestions are labeled as Organization best practice by default.

 To customize this label, modify it in your configuration file:

-And the label will be: {organization_name} best practice
+And the label will be: {organization_name} best practice.

 How It Works